Rechargeable lithium metal battery

 Rechargeable lithium metal batteries are secondary lithium metal batteries.
 They have metallic lithium as a negative electrode.
 The high specific capacity of lithium metal (3,860 mAh g^{−1}), very low redox potential (−3.040 V versus standard hydrogen electrode) and low density (0.59 g cm^{−3}) make it the ideal negative material for high energy density battery technologies.
 Rechargeable lithium metal batteries can have a long run time due to the high charge density of lithium.
 Several companies and many academic research groups are currently researching and developing rechargeable lithium metal batteries as they are considered a leading pathway for development beyond lithium-ion batteries.
 Some rechargeable lithium metal batteries employ a liquid electrolyte and some employ a solid-state electrolyte.

 History

 A rechargeable lithium metal battery was commercialized by Moli Energy (now known as E-One Moli Energy) in the 1980s, but after several cells caught fire, devices using Moli batteries were recalled and the company went into receivership.

 Research directions

 The primary challenges in developing practical rechargeable lithium metal batteries are low cell life due to low Coulombic efficiency, and poor reliability due to dendrite formation causing a short-circuit.
-Efforts to improve performance center around the choice of electrolyte, since the electrolyte reaction with lithium dictates Coulombic efficiency, and the separator electrolyte must withstand dendrite formation.
+Efforts to improve performance center around the choice of electrolyte, since the electrolyte reaction with lithium dictates Coulombic efficiency.

+Dendrites

+Dendrites are typically <1% of the size of a human hair.
+A 2026 study claimed that the reason that dendrites can cause shorts is that the solid electrolyte interphase forms around dendrites, stiffening them and allowing them to penetrate the electrolyte.
+Such dendrites are brittle, and can break away from the anode, becoming no longer available to carry charge.